-Cognitive ability is an important aspect in relation to learning agility.
-Smarter does not necessarily mean more learning agile.
-But an individual needs to have a certain level of cognitive ability to be able to be learning agile.
+Cognitive or learning ability is an important aspect in relation to learning agility.
+Smarter does not necessarily mean more learning agile, but an individual needs to have a certain level of cognitive ability to be able to be learning agile.

-3. Ask interview questions focused on learning agility and the candidate’s ability to adapt
+3. Focus on the candidate’s ability to adapt during the interview

 In your structured interview process, ask open-ended questions such as:

 - ‘Tell me about a time when you asked for feedback from your boss or a colleague.
 Who did you solicit the feedback from?
 What was the feedback you were given?
 Why did you want the feedback?’